A pensive thinker or an adventure lover, this destination draws everyone towards it.

 When it comes to testing your grit, mountaineering in Ladakh won’t fail you.
 Even hard-core mountaineers from all over the world come to trek the Himalayas.
-From easy level 1-day treks to 15-20 day long enduring treks, Ladakh offers a range of hikes for everyone.
-One of the most challenging treks is the ‘chadar trek’ over the frozen Zanskar river.
-In the most harsh winters, when the Zanskar river is frozen, adrenaline junkies take up the challenge to traverse the bed sheet (chadar) of ice formed on this river.
-Other popular trek routes are Lamayuru to Darcha, Padun to Darcha, Lamayuru to Alchi, Stok Kangri and the Markha Valley Trek.
+From easy level 1-day treks to 15-20 day long-enduring treks, Ladakh offers a range of hikes for everyone.
+One of the most challenging treks in the ‘chadar trek’ over the frozen Zanskar River.
+In the harshest winters, when the Zanskar river is frozen, adrenaline junkies take up the challenge to traverse the bed sheet (chadar) of ice formed on this river.
+Other popular trek routes are Lamayuru to Darcha, Padun to Darcha, Lamayuru to Alchi, Stok Kangri, and the Markha Valley Trek.

 Biking ride from Manali to Leh

 Feel the whiff of cold air as you ride through the adrenaline-fuelled passes of Ladakh.
 The Himalayas soar high up in the skies and cold rivers meander aimlessly in the labyrinth of its beauty.
 A biking trip that challenges you as you traverse through the world’s highest motorable road (Khardung la), yet soothes your soul with the fluttering of prayer flags.
 Embark on an epic road trip set against the dramatic backdrop of the cold mountain desert.
 If biking is your labor of love, then think no further and just hit the road.

 White water rafting